-CCR appreciates the opportunity to submit views and recommendations to the Senate prestudy process for the Budget Implementation Act (BIA).
+CCR appreciates the opportunity to submit views and recommendations to the Standing Committee on Finance on the Budget Implementation Act (BIA).
+These same recommendations were submitted earlier to Senate Committees undertaking a pre study of the Bill.
 CCR welcomes the goal of supporting claimants by streamlining the initial stage of the claims process and reducing determination backlogs.
 But the details of reforms to eligibility and determination matter and require careful consultation.